 With everything from independent boutiques to fashion outlets to fabulous department stores, there’s no doubt NYC is a year-round shopper’s paradise.
 For the ultimate Christmas shopping session, however, make sure you check out the city’s charming holiday fairs and markets.

-Some of the biggest and most famous are those at Union Square Park, Columbus Circle, and Bryant Park’s Winter Village, all brimming with unique artisan gifts, winter accessories, Christmas tree decorations, and gourmet food & drink.
+Some of the biggest and most famous NYC Christmas markets include Bryant Park’s Winter Village, Grand Central Holiday Fair, and the one at Union Square Park, all brimming with unique artisan gifts, winter accessories, Christmas tree decorations, and gourmet food & drink.

 For some truly authentic American-made products, head to the Grand Central Holiday Fair.
 Held in the marvelous Vanderbilt Hall, this is the finest and longest-running indoor Christmas market in New York.

 With locations in both Manhattan and Brooklyn, the Holiday Handmade Cavalcade is the go-to place for all things DIY, including handbags, jewelry, clothing, home goods, artwork, and all sorts of creative locally crafted gifts.

 If you are more into antiques, collectibles, and vintage clothing, Brooklyn Flea + Smorgasburg Winter Market in Atlantic Center is the place to shop.
 Open every weekend from November through March, it also offers a taste of Brooklyn’s artisanal food scene, with a variety of Smorgasburg stands catering to every palate out there.

 Dozens of twinkling Christmas trees brighten up New York City in December.
 You’ll find them set up in parks, on the streets, within grand hotel lobbies, and even tucked inside major museums.